fluid-systems/SOFIRpy/docs/limitations.rst

 Simulation
 ----------

+- rather slow simulation
 - no variable step size for the simulation
-- start values can not be set (feature coming in the feature)
+- start values can not be set (coming in the feature)

 Project
 -------

+- basic functionalities for storing and reading data |rarr| RDM principles have to be implemented